vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 vSphere with Tanzu transforms vSphere into a platform for running Kubernetes workloads natively on the hypervisor layer.
 When vSphere with Tanzu is enabled on a vSphere cluster, you can run Kubernetes workloads directly on ESXi hosts and create upstream Kubernetes clusters within dedicated resource pools.

-This document lays out a reference design for deploying VMware Tanzu for Kubernetes operations on vSphere with vSphere with Tanzu enabled.
-The reference design is based on the architecture and components described in [Tanzu Solutions Reference Architecture Overview](index.md).
+This document lays out a reference design for deploying VMware Tanzu for Kubernetes Operations on vSphere with vSphere with Tanzu enabled.
+The reference design is based on the architecture and components described in [VMware Tanzu for Kubernetes Operations Reference Architecture](index.md).

 ## vSphere with Tanzu Components